tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/01_Ins_Welcome.md

 ### 1. Instructor Do: Welcome to Class (10 min)

-Refresh the students on ERC standards and set the stage for todays class by briefly discussing the topic of token distribution.
+Refresh the students on ERC standards and set the stage for today's class by briefly discussing the topic of token distribution.

 Review the following recall questions with the class.